gardejo/js-kancolle-logistics-visualizer/README.md

 You can find documentation for this system at *the [Wiki](https://github.com/gardejo/js-kancolle-logistics-visualizer/wiki) pages* (it was almost all written in Japanese, at the moment).
 Please read it before using.

+Additionally, you can also use *the [users forum](http://ost.io/@gardejo/js-kancolle-logistics-visualizer)* for reciprocal help among users.

 Release information of this system is provided by [RSS feed](https://github.com/gardejo/js-kancolle-logistics-visualizer/releases.atom).
 Also the author may tweet it at *[Twitter](https://twitter.com/gardejo)*.

 ### Maintenance Service